opensearch-project/documentation-website/_field-types/supported-field-types/constant-keyword.md

 # Constant keyword field type

-A constant keyword field uses the same value for documents in the index.
+A constant keyword field uses the same value for all documents in the index.

-When a search request spans multiple indexes, you can filter on a constant keyword field to match documents from indexes with the given constant value but not indexes with a different value.
+When a search request spans multiple indexes, you can filter on a constant keyword field to match documents from indexes with the given constant value but not from indexes with a different value.

 ## Example

-The following query creates a mapping with a constant keyword field.
+The following query creates a mapping with a constant keyword field:

 ```json
 PUT romcom_movies